anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **Genesis 45.1-15** continues the series in the Pentateuch and concludes the series in Genesis, and is about Joseph revealing his identity to his brothers in Egypt. **Psalm 133** says, 'Behold how good and pleasant it is to dwell together in unity!'
 * **Romans 11.1-2a, 29-32** continues the series in Romans, and is about God showing mercy to Israel.
 * **Matthew 15.[10-20] 21-28** continues the series in Matthew, and is about [things that defile, and] the Canaanite woman's faith.
 The 'Related' reading, **Isaiah 56.1, 6-8**, speaks about God accepting foreigners.
 The 'Related' psalm, **Psalm 67**, calls for God's 'saving power' to be known 'among all nations'.

+Year B

+* **1 Kings 2.10-12; 3.3-14** continues the series on history and wisdom, and is about David's death and Solomon's prayer for 'an understanding mind to govern your people, able to discern between good and evil'. **Psalm 111** says, 'The fear of the Lord is the beginning of wisdom'.
+* **Ephesians 5.15-20** continues the series in Ephesians, and is about living 'not as unwise people but as wise' (perhaps providing a link with the Old Testament reading).
+(Some of the preceding verses could be included.)
+* **John 6.51-58** continues the series in John 6 (including verse 51 from last week), and says it is necessary to 'eat the flesh of the Son of Man and drink his blood'.
+The 'Related' reading, **Proverbs 9.1-6**, has 'Wisdom' saying, 'Come, eat of my bread and drink of the wine I have mixed.'
+The 'Related' psalm, **Psalm 34.9-14** (continued from last week and continued next week), says, 'Lions may lack and suffer hunger, but those who seek the Lord lack nothing that is good', and, 'those who fear him lack nothing'. (cf. Proverbs 9.10: 'The fear of the Lord is the beginning of wisdom').

 Year C